Anarv2104/Financial-Stock-Assistant-Chatbot/FInancial Stock Assistant Chatbot/README.md

 # 📈 Financial Stock Assistant Chatbot

-Welcome to the **Stock Market Analysis App**!
+Welcome to the **Financial Stock Assistant Chatbot**!
 This Streamlit-powered web application leverages the power of AI with OpenAI API and Yahoo Finance to provide you with comprehensive financial insights and interactive visualizations.

 ## ✨ Features